robertoberto/connexion_boilerplate_generator/README.md

 # Connextion Boilerplate Generator

-Generates python API boilerplate code from openapi 3.0 JSON to [Connextion framework](https://github.com/zalando/connexion) You can convert openapi YAML to JSON with any utilitary.
+Generates python API boilerplate code from openapi 3.0 JSON or YAML to [Connextion framework](https://github.com/zalando/connexion)

 You can use virtualenv or directly install pip dependencies: